CanelaSoftware/cassiaDB_docs/docs/BatchMerge.md

-# command cdb_batchMerge pDataA, pTarget
+# command cdb_batchMerge pDataA, pTarget, *pInternalA*
 ---
 ## Summary
-This command allows for the modification of a record key's value through comparisons like "is", "is not", "is in", and "is not in".
+This command allows for the modification of a record's key's value through comparisons like "is", "is not", "is in", and "is not in".
 This can be done across multiple keys across multiple records across multiple tables.

 ## Inputs
 * **pDataA** *(Array)* - An array of one or more keys that are the table IDs of the tables being used in the merge.